Hiranya-2795/E-Commerce-Churn-Prediction/README.md

    * Streamlit-based interactive UI for data input, prediction, visualization, and report download.
    * Mandatory fields validation to ensure accuracy.

-Got it — let’s focus fully on **Point 3: Existing Systems** so you have clear examples to mention in your report or viva.

 ---